-- [43] Resemblance must be assessed with a consideration of whether there is an aspect of the mark that is particularly striking or unique [see Masterpiece, supra, at para 64]. - [44] In my view, the striking or unique aspect of the Opponent's trademark is the word "Alpyne", given its unusual spelling and the fact that there is nothing striking or unique about the descriptive word "Apparel" in association with clothing goods. - [45] With respect to the Applicant's Mark, in my view, the striking or unique aspect is the term "ALPINE ADDICTS" in its entirety.
+- [42] Resemblance must be assessed with a consideration of whether there is an aspect of the mark that is particularly striking or unique [see Masterpiece, supra, at para 64]. - [43] In my view, the striking or unique aspect of the Opponent's trademark is the word "Alpyne", given its unusual spelling and the fact that there is nothing striking or unique about the descriptive word "Apparel" in association with clothing goods. - [44] With respect to the Applicant's Mark, in my view, the striking or unique aspect is the term "ALPINE ADDICTS".
 With the Applicant's Mark, the word "ALPINE" is spelled in the customary way, which reduces the degree to which that word on its own is striking.
-Also, since the word "ADDICTS" is not descriptive of the Applicant's Goods and Services, in my view, the Applicant's Mark is more likely to be read and understood as a unitary phrase than is the case with the Opponent's trademark Alpyne Apparel. - [46] The resemblance between the parties' trademarks derives primarily from the similar appearance and sound of the first portions of the marks (i.e. "Alpyne" vs. "ALPINE").
-However, the fact that this shared component in the parties' marks is descriptive minimizes the impact of the similarity [see Venngo Inc v Concierge Connection Inc, 2015 FC 1338, aff'd 2017 FCA 96, 146 CPR (4th) 182 (Venngo); see also Prince Edward Island Mutual Insurance Co v Insurance

-Co of Prince Edward Island (1999), 86 CPR (3d) 342 (FC)].
+Also, since the word "ADDICTS" is not descriptive of the Applicant's Goods and Services, in my view, the Applicant's Mark is more likely to be read and understood as a unitary phrase than is the case with the Opponent's trademark Alpyne Apparel.
+Also, while the design element of the Applicant's Mark is substantial, in my view, the most striking or unique aspect of the Mark remains the term "ALPINE ADDICTS". - [45] The resemblance between the parties' trademarks derives primarily from the similar appearance and sound of the first portions of the marks (i.e. "Alpyne" vs. "ALPINE").
+However, the fact that this shared component in the parties' marks is descriptive minimizes the impact of the similarity [see Venngo Inc v Concierge Connection Inc, 2015 FC 1338, aff'd 2017 FCA 96, 146 CPR (4th) 182 (Venngo); see also Prince Edward Island Mutual Insurance Co v Insurance Co of Prince Edward Island (1999), 86 CPR (3d) 342 (FC)].
 In this regard, the following statement of the Federal Court in Venngo at paragraph 124 is instructive: